brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### x.x.x ###
 * This update addressed a security bug.
-Props to Patchstack for reporting it responsibly to our team.
+Props to Wordfence and Patchstack for reporting it responsibly to our team.
+Please make sure you are using the latest version on your website.

 ### 2.19.17 - Thursday, 4th December 2025 ###
 * Improvement: Added compatibility with WordPress v6.9.